An online credit card processing system can help your business grow

 With a payment gateway, your systems don’t have to handle, transmit or store sensitive data, which takes a lot of burden and risk off of your business and your reputation.
 However, it may be more costly on a monthly basis to go with a payment gateway but setup is generally quicker and less expensive.
 And, if you partner with a trusted name, your business will likely quickly reap the benefits from the boosted online sales.

-Setting up your own merchant account through a bank or payment processor is the other main option for online payment services.
+Setting up your own merchant account through a bank or payment processor is the other main option for online payment systems.
 Like any other line of credit or loan, you must apply and be approved for a merchant account.
 Because of this application process, setup time may take longer but your processing rates will likely end up costing you less in the long-run.
 Plus, you’ll maintain control over your payment systems and related data, rather than having a third-party gateway handle it for you.

 Maintaining control over your processing data